-The hypothesis to be tested by this Program is as follows:
+The hypothesis to be tested by this program is as follows:

-H1: Riparian planting along the shoreline of Site C Reservoir is effective in supporting the functional attributes of a healthy riparian ecosystem (e.g., bank stability, habitat quality, and shading)
+H1: Riparian planting along the shoreline of the Site C Reservoir is effective in supporting the functional attributes of a healthy riparian ecosystem (e.g., bank stability, habitat quality, and shading)

-Information from this Program regarding the effectiveness of riparian plantings along the Site C Reservoir shoreline, together with information from other components of the Site C Fisheries and Aquatic Habitat Monitoring Program, will inform decisions on habitat enhancement.
-In addition, the information will provide supporting data for conditions listed in the Provincial Environmental Assessment Certificate (EAC1) and the Federal Decision Statement3.
+Information from this program regarding the effectiveness of riparian plantings along the Site C Reservoir shoreline, together with information from other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program, will inform decisions on habitat enhancement.
+In addition, the information will provide supporting data for conditions listed in the EAC and the Federal Decision Statement (FDS).

-The overarching objective of this Program is to address the management question posed by collecting data necessary to draw inferences and to test the management hypothesis.
-The objective of this Program is to assess the establishment and effectiveness of riparian planting areas adjacent to Site C Reservoir in supporting the functional attributes of a healthy riparian ecosystem (e.g., bank stability, habitat quality, and shading).
+The overarching objective of this program is to address the management question posed by collecting data necessary to draw inferences and to test the management hypothesis.
+The objective of this program is to assess the establishment and effectiveness of riparian planting areas adjacent to the Site C Reservoir in supporting the functional attributes of a healthy riparian ecosystem (e.g., bank stability, habitat quality, and shading).
 The scope

-1 EAC, Condition #4, Page 7
+&lt;sup>1 EAC, Condition #4, Page 7

-2 Site C Fisheries and Aquatic Habitat Management Plan, 2015; Section 6.2.3.5, Reservoir Shoreline Riparian Planting of the program is to employ vegetation ground surveys to assess the effectiveness of riparian plantings at select index locations.
+&lt;sup>2 Site C Fisheries and Aquatic Habitat Management Plan, 2015; Section 6.2.3.5, Reservoir Shoreline Riparian Planting of the program is to employ vegetation ground surveys to assess the effectiveness of riparian plantings at select index locations.

-3 Decision Statement, October 14, 2014, Section 8 Fish and Fish Habitat
+&lt;sup>3 Decision Statement, October 14, 2014, Section 8 Fish and Fish Habitat

-The temporal scope of this Program is limited to Operation Years 1 to 25; however, not all Program components are conducted each year.
+The temporal scope of this program is limited to Operation Years 1 to 25; however, not all program components are conducted each year.

-The spatial scope of the Program is limited to the estimated 16 ha of riparian habitat to be planted.
+The spatial scope of the program is limited to the estimated 16 ha of riparian habitat to be planted.

-The Program will document the establishment of riparian vegetation in planting areas adjacent to Site C Reservoir over a 25 year study period through the use of vegetation ground surveys.
+The program will document the establishment of riparian vegetation in planting areas adjacent to the Site C Reservoir over a 25 year study period through the use of vegetation ground surveys.

 - Task 1 Project Coordination

 - Task 2 Data Collection

-- o Task 2a Vegetation Survey and Bank Stability Assessment
+- Task 2a Vegetation Survey and Bank Stability Assessment

 - Task 3 Data Analysis

-- o Task 3a Vegetation Survey and Bank Stability Assessment
+- Task 3a Vegetation Survey and Bank Stability Assessment

 - Task 4 Reporting

 - Task 5 Data Management

 - Task 6 Annual Workshop

 - Task 7 Synthesis Review

-Individual tasks within this Program are described below.
+Individual tasks within this program are described below.
 The monitoring design presented is a 'reference design' that has been developed to address the management questions based on experience monitoring in the Peace River and other systems and input during the regulatory process for the Project.
 During implementation, departures from the approaches described here may be suggested if the alternative approach is supported with a defensible rationale (including consistency with baseline data) and if management questions are adequately addressed and in a cost-effective manner.
-Further, advances in the understanding of aquatic ecosystems, and field and analytical techniques are expected over the year duration of this Program and would be evaluated given these criteria.
+Further, advances in the understanding of aquatic ecosystems, and field and analytical techniques are expected over the year duration of this program and would be evaluated given these criteria.

 Efficiencies may be gained by combining different aspects of various tasks together.
-In addition, efficiencies may be gained by combining different aspects of this Program with other components of the Site C Fisheries and Aquatic Habitat Monitoring Program.
+In addition, efficiencies may be gained by combining different aspects of this program with other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program.

 Task 1.
 Project Coordination.
-Project coordination will involve the general administrative and technical oversight of this Program.
+Project coordination will involve the general administrative and technical oversight of this program.
 Project coordination will include but not be limited to 1) budget management; 2) study team management; 3) logistic coordination; 4) technical oversight of field and analysis components; 5) the facilitation of data transfers between BC Hydro and various stakeholders, consultants, and investigators associated with the Project; and 6) report submissions to BC Hydro.